Punktum-dk/epp-service-specification/README.md

 ### Host Update

 This command does not support the setting and removal of status using the XML element: `host:status`.
-The status is assigned by DK Hostmaster.
+The status is assigned by Punktum dk.
 See also information on the [update host](#update-host) command and the appendix with [Host Status Codes](#domain-status-codes).

 <a id="information-disclosure"></a>